igemsoftware2018/Team_ICT_Mumbai/README.md

  4. You should see the program run and display the home screen. :)

  The next time you click on it, it should run without any glitches!

+ <h3>Source Code</h3>
+ This progaram was coded purely using python language.
+Keeping in spirit with the open-source nature of creations of the iGEM community, we have made the <a href="https://github.com/igemsoftware2018/Team_ICT_Mumbai/blob/master/BBrickIt_test.py">source code</a> freely accesible to all.